Numerical simulation of common envelope stage in close binary systems: comparison between Newtonian and modified gravity: Pseudo-newtonian potential in general relativity and modified gravity

 where $M$ is the mass of central object and $r_g$ is one half of gravitational radius, $r_g = GM/c^2$.
 Then, we use a system of units in which $G=c=1$.
 Considering two first terms in Taylor expansion on $r/r_g<<1$, we obtain

 where $\mathcal{U}_N$ is the usual Newtonian potential.
-Now consider the simple approach to obtain the (pseudo)potential in a general relativistic case.
+Now consider the simple approach to obtain the (pseudo)potential in a general relativistic case (see for example \cite{Mukhopadhyay}).
 We propose that static spacetime around a compact star possesses spherical symmetry.
 Therefore, spacetime interval has the form

 We consider the test particle with mass $m$ which moves in the equatorial plane, therefore $d\theta = 0, \theta = \frac{\pi}{2}$.
 Due to the spherical symmetry, metric functions depend only on radial coordinate $g_{\alpha\beta}=g_{\alpha\beta}(r)$.
 The Lagrangian density for a particle in the spacetime at the equatorial plane can be written as